 - If your child support is deducted from your paycheck, have your employer e-mail Employer Services email@example.com or call us at 800-332-2733 (local callers, 617-660-1234) to report your date of activation.

-- If your income will be much lower while on active duty, contact us and we can assist you in asking a court to adjust your child support order.
+- If your income will be much lower while on active duty, contact us and we can help you ask the court to modufy your child support order.
 Until your order is modified, you must continue to pay your current court order amount on time and in full.

 - If your military deployment requires a passport and you owe $2,500 or more in past-due support, contact us immediately to discuss payment options so you can get your passport.